-The coronavirus pandemic adds stress for all of us and has wider medical implications, which deserve specialist support
+The coronavirus pandemic added stress for all of us and still has medical implications, which deserve careful support

-We should initially point out that our clinic is now able to offer treatment to children.
-Lessons learned from the initial wave of coronavirus prove how important this is, to prevent more damage that the virus might cause.
+We should initially point out that our clinic is offering complete treatment to children.
+Lessons learned from the initial waves of coronavirus prove how important this is, to prevent more damage that the virus might cause.

 At a time when dermatologists in general, especially experienced paediatric dermatologists are in short supply, we are pleased to offer care.
 The need to support children with specialist diagnosis and treatment is clear.